Mladen Kukrika: Europe

 On 12 October 2020, he signed a one-year contract with First League of FBiH club GOŠK Gabela.
 He made his official debut for GOŠK five days later, on 17 October, in a league win against Slaven Živinice.

-In 2022, he played in the Gozo Football League First Division with S.K.
-Victoria Wanderers F.C.
+In 2021, he played in the Gozo Football League First Division with Victoria Wanderers F.C.
+After the conclusion of the season, the club was relegated from the top division.